Ayre United A.F.C.: Facilities

 The first clubhouse was an old RAF hut transported from Jurby airfield and opened in 1968.
 This was replaced and a new clubhouse opened at Easter, 1999.
 Ayre United were the first club on the Isle of Man to have floodlights, which were installed in 1972.
 A new club bar was opened on 28 May 2006.
 The club hope to build new changing facilities.
 The clubhouse is nicknamed the "Fortress".
 Folk law states, whenever the club attacks the infamous "sh*thouse end" in the second half in need of a result, something magical happens.

 Teams

-As well as the first team Ayre United also have reserves team that plays in the Isle of Man Football Combination captained by the mighty Harry Read as well a women's team captained by James Bucuris and various age range teams from Under-7s to Under-17s.
+As well as the first team Ayre United also have reserves team that plays in the Isle of Man Football Combination captained by the mighty Ben Ashworth as well a women's team captained by James Bucuris and various age range teams from Under-7s to Under-17s.
 Despite an average age of 24, they have some freakishly good future prospects.
 To name some names the infamous Burger (Ryan Teare) aged 18, renowned for his vicious left peg.
 Alongside him another exciting young player Chesney (a prolific youth attacker), also known as Deacon Lombard-Chibnall.
-Another young prospect coming through the ranks is Matthew Boyde, known for not knowing which foot he is and wearing his imfamous balenciaga football boots whilst toking.